Lebowski1234/dero-racers/readme.md

 * Wait until the game status message confirms the purchase, or check the Smart Contract error message box for messages (for example, you have tried to buy two cars within 50 blocks).

 * Press the Update button again.
-The car shoudl display in My Garage!
+The car should display in My Garage!

 Enter a Race: